Jexordexan/vune/docs/index.md

 # What is Vune?

 `vune` is a state-management plugin for Vue 3 inspired by the composition API.
-It is similar to vuex, but is fully type-complete through to your components.
+It is similar to vuex, but is meant to be fully type-complete through to your components.

 Following the composition API pattern, everything is done inside the `init` function (similar to `setup` in a component).
 Everything is done with a composition function!
 These functions overlap with the vuex terminology to make things easier.